austinzuffi/znbpeeks/README.md

 ## Deploy to GitHub Pages

-Run `ng build` to update the `dist/` directory commit
+Run `ng build -op docs` to update the `docs/` directory that gh pages sources
-`git subtree push --prefix dist origin gh-pages`(https://gist.github.com/cobyism/4730490).